-Appendix E: Acknowledgements
+Appendix D: Acknowledgements

 We would like to thank the workshop attendees for valuable input and feedback during the whole process.
-We would like to thank the session chairs and breakout leads - Kerstin Kleese Van Dam, Dennis Gannon, Amy Apon, Manish Parashar, Carlos Varela, Scott Klasky, Matthew Wolfe, Craig Tull, Katherine Riley, Shrideep Pallickara.
 We would like to thank Sophia Pasadis, Deneise Terry, Julie Overfield with workshop logistics.
 We would also like to thank Yeongshnn Ong for cover design and FLUXNET Fluxdata Team, Sean Piesert, Megha Sandesh, Nivetha Balasamy, Sean Olejaar and George Chantzialexiou, Gilberto Pastorello, Daniel Gunter with input and feedback for the report.